Rshahatit/ios-decal-final-proj/README.md

 LetsDJ allows you to give a select number of people to be the DJ for your awesome party!
 Let your most musical friends have control and make the party a blast!

 Features
-- Give certain friends with Spotify accounts access to this shared playlist
+- Give certain friends with Spotify accounts access to this shared playlist.
+- Search songs, artists and albums from spotify to add to the global playlist.
-- Once you have access, you can queue songs to the playlist
+- Once you have access, you can queue songs to the playlist.
-- Members can vote to delete a song off the playlist (if majority of the people with access vote to delete a song, the song will get deleted)
+- Finally, you can play songs from the playlist.

 Control Flow
 You are hosting a party and want to have a lit soundtrack/playlist.
-You realize your music taste kind of sucks, so you give your 3 best friends access to this shared playlist.
-The main screen will have all the playlists you created.
-You then click on the playlist you want to use for the party.
-That will consist of all the songs in order of when they will play.
+You and 3 of your friends want to create a shared playlist.
+The main screen will allow you to search for songs to add to the playlist.
+You can then sample songs and proceed to add the song to the global playlist you created.
+After you click on the playlist, you will see all the songs in order of when they will play.
 That screen will have a button to add everyone you want to be able to contribute to this playlist.
 Then any person with access can click add, to search spotify and queue a song to the playlist.
-Also, each song in this playlist will have a down arrow key and if a person clicks it, 1 will pop up next to it.
-If more than half the people its shared with click it, the song will get deleted from the playlist.

-Implementation
+Implementation Details:
-Model
-- Login.Swift, Menu.Swift, SongQueue.Swift
-View
-- LoginView.Swift, MenuView.Swift, SongQueueView.Swift
-Controller
-- LoginController.Swift, MenuController.Swift, SongQueueController.Swift
+  TableViewController : For searching Spotify for songs, artists and albums.
+  AudioViewController : For playing the specific song & adding to the global playlist.
+  PlaylistTableViewController : For storing all the songs you have added to the playlist.
+  AudioFinalViewController : For playing the songs from the global playlist.